hansendav/aam_sentinel-1_dsm_analysis/README.md

-# PLUS SS'24 - Analysis and Modelling - Seminar work
+# PLUS SS'24 - Analysis and Modeling - Seminar work
 This is the repository for my work in the course **insert_course_number** Analysis and Modelling.

 ## Aim of the project